Z3NTL3/Z3NTL3/README.md

 # Who am I
-I am Efdal and I was being interested into pentesting since I was 12 years old.
-I started as being a 'skid' and expanded me knowledge by becoming a developer once I was 14 years old, I am 17.4 years old now.
-I have expert Python programming knowledge and currently I am learning and interested in languages like NodeJS, Go , C and Rust.
+I'm Efdal and I have been interested in pentesting since I was 12 years old.
+I started as a 'skid' and expanded my knowledge by becoming a developer once I was 14 years old, do not get angry but I will give you a float representation of my age; I am 17.4 years old now.
+I have expert Python programming knowledge and I'm currently learning and interested in languages like NodeJS, Go , C and Rust.